 Pets cannot be awake when we thoroughly probe their teeth to check for pockets, take radiographs to see what’s going on under the gums and in the roots, and determine the best treatment plan.

 We understand it is hard to have your fur baby under anesthesia—we perform dentistry on our pets here, too.
 Safe, thorough, compassionate: At AHBC we practice the best medicine and highest standards of care.

 Dental diagnosis and treatment are very different for pets than people.
 Your vet can assign the stage, or “level,” of your pet’s periodontal disease on a physical exam, but cannot know the full extent of it.
 The only way to assess, treat, and prevent dental disease in pets is under anesthesia.

-That’s why we call a dentistry in pets an Oral Assessment, Treatment, and Preventative: an OATP.
+That’s why we call a dentistry in pets Oral Assessment, Treatment, and Prevention: an OATP.